 201: Permaculture and Water Harvesting.

-Don Titmus is the teacher for this full-day class delving into the world of permaculture, the benefits and various methods of water harvesting and ways it can improve your yard and community.
+Don Titmus is the lead teacher for this full-day class delving into the world of permaculture, the benefits and various methods of water harvesting and ways it can improve your yard and community.
 This on-site class gives you a chance to explore and see how various methods can be set-up for the maximum benefit in a dry-land environment.
 This class takes place at The Bee Oasis in Mesa.

 - Prerequisite: 100